pavelm14/PyPhyloGenomics_ms/MS.md

 DNA transcription and gene regulation.
-Using miRNAs for phylogenetics has the drawback that these molecules are not easy to sequence from genomic DNA as miRNAs are processed in the cell and shortened to \~ 22 base pair sequences [@wienholds2005].
+Using miRNAs for phylogenetics has the drawback that these molecules are not easy to sequence from genomic DNA as miRNAs are processed in the cell and shortened to \~ 22 base pair sequences [@wienholds2005], as well as those are usually degraded in old samples.

-One issue to develop is a strategy to develop molecular markers or candidate genes suitable for phylogenetic inference, i.e. orthologs, single copy genes, lack of introns, etc.
+One issue to develop is a strategy to generate molecular markers or candidate genes suitable for phylogenetic inference, i.e. orthologs, single copy genes, lack of introns, etc.
 Ortholog genes are those that share a common ancestor during their evolutionary